The Parent's Guide to Tournament Etiquette

 Navigating the Gallery

-- Stay Behind the Line: There is a clear physical barrier between the spectators and the Archers.
-Never cross this line while the range is "hot."
+- Stay Behind the Line: At many Indoor events, there is often a clear physical barrier between the spectators area and the Archers.
+Never cross this line while the range is "hot" or when....
+Actually, there aren't too many reasons why you would cross this line at all.
+Just don't.
 This goes for practice sessions, too.
+Outdoors, the barrier may not be physical, but there will definitely be a "Do Not Cross" line on the ground.
+Barriers can range from "Caution" tape to fencing.

-- Flash Photography: This is strictly prohibited during competition.
+- Flash Photography: This is strictly prohibited during indoor competitions.
 A sudden flash can cause an Archer to flinch or lose focus.
 Make sure your flash is turned off before you start recording or taking a photo.
+Outdoors, you really don't need a flash.
+Still, ensure it's off.
+Don't be "that" person.

-- Movement: Try to avoid sudden movements if you are sitting in the front row.
+- Movement: Try to avoid sudden movements if you are sitting in the front row of an Indoor event.
 In an Archer’s peripheral vision, you might be a distraction.
+Hopefully by the time your Archer is competing, they are used to people walking behind them.
+Always give a wide berth.

 Respect the Scoring Process

-- The "Judge" Zone: Only Archers and officials are allowed at the target butts during scoring.
-Parents should never approach the targets to check arrows or argue a point value.
-(There is some pliability to this rule for young Archers new to the sport and need help scorekeeping.
-Permission is required by a judge prior to the start of competition.
+- The "Judge" Zone: Only Archers* and officials are allowed at the target butts during scoring.
+Parents should never approach the targets to check arrows or argue a point value. (*There is some pliability to this rule for younger Archers new to the sport who need help scorekeeping.
+Permission is required by a judge or Director of Shooting (DOS) prior to the start of competition.
 If they say no, it's final.)

-- Let the Archer Handle It: If there is a scoring dispute, your Archer needs to call for a Judge.
+- Let the Archer Handle It: If there is a scoring dispute, your Archer needs to call for a judge by raising their arm into the air and waiting for them to make a decision.
 Learning to advocate for themselves is a key part of their development.
+A note to Archers: Always fight for your points.
+A judge's call is final.
+There are appeal processes, but we won't go into that here.

-- Archers Must Sign their Scorecard: To make a score official, the Archer must sign their scorecard at the end of the round or match(es).
+- Archers MUST SIGN their Scorecard: To make a score official, an Archer must sign their scorecard at the end of the round or match(es) before handing it into the scoring table.
 This is a MUST.
 A parent, coach, or other cannot sign on their behalf.
+There are accommodations for Para Archers.

-- The "Vibe" of the Scorecard: Avoid asking "What did you shoot?" the second they step off the line.
+- The "Vibe" of the Scorecard: Avoid asking "What did you shoot?" the second your Archer steps off the line.
 Give them space to decompress first.
 Set boundaries for yourself of when to chat and what topics are allowed.

 Supporting the Community

 - Space is Limited: Be mindful of your “footprint”.
-Don’t take up three extra chairs for gear if people are standing.
-Archers have typically access to a secured bow storage area for their belongings at larger tournaments.
+Indoor, don’t take up three extra chairs for gear if people are standing.
+At larger events, Archers typically access to a secured bow storage area for their belongings.
 For local/regional events, Archers are responsible to find a spot.
-Ensure your Archer takes the least amount of space.
+Ensure your Archer is respectful of space.
 Close up bow cases, pile cases on top of each other.
 Put backpacks on top.
+For Outdoor events, there will be rows of 10x10 sun canopies.
+Keep within your footprint to allow as many tents as possible in the spectators area.
+Keep your space clean at the end of the event.
+Dispose of your garbage and don't forget anything.

-- No Trash Talking: Don't talk about other Archers, during a competition.
-If you're new, you don't know who you're sitting beside.
-It could be a parent or supporter of that Archer.
+- No Trash Talking: Don't talk about Archers, parents, or coaches during a competition.
+Especially if you're new: you don't know who you're sitting beside.
+It could be a parent or supporter of an Archer.
 There's no need to make a bad impression at the start of your Archery journey.
-If you're not happy with a coach, let them know after the competition.
+If you're not happy with a coach, let them know after the competition via email.
 Take some time, make your thoughts known in a constructive way.
 If you don't like a call from a judge, your Archer needs to deal with it.

 Dealing with the "Bad End"

 - Keep a Level Head: Your Archer will look at you for a reaction.
-If you look stressed or disappointed, they will know it and feel it.
+If you look stressed or disappointed, they will know it and feel it immediately.
 A simple thumbs-up or a calm smile goes a long way.
-Even if we think we are being neutral, our Archers are wired to read us for even the most subtle reactions.
+Even if we think we're being neutral, our Archers are wired to read us for the most subtle reactions.
 Continue to be encouraging.

-- The 24-Hour Rule: If the tournament didn't go as planned, wait 24 hours before doing a "breakdown" of what went wrong.
+- The 24-Hour Rule: If the tournament didn't go as planned, wait 24 hours before doing a debrief.
 For now, just be the parent, not the coach.
+If your Archer doesn't want to talk about it, don't make them.
+They have a coach to figure things out.

 ✅ THE "DO" LIST

-- DO: Cheer at the Right Time.
-The time to clap and celebrate is after the whistle blows to end the round.
+- Cheer at the Right Time.
+The time to clap and celebrate is after the whistle blows to end the round or match.

-- DO: Respect the Judges.
-They have the final word on arrow values.
-If your Archer has a question, encourage them to raise their hand and ask the judge themselves.
+- Respect the Judges.
+If your Archer disputes a value during scoring, encourage them to raise their hand and ask a judge to decide.
+Judges have the final say on arrow values.

-- DO: Stay Hydrated.
+- Stay Hydrated.
 Bring your own water and snacks.
-The days can be long, and you need to keep your own energy up to be a supportive parent.
+The days can be long, and you need to keep your own energy up to be supportive.

-- DO: Check the Dress Code.
-Ensure your Archer is wearing tournament-approved clothing (e.g., closed-toe shoes and no camo) to avoid a stressful last-minute change.
-Federation rules will be enforced during provincial/state and national events, while may be more lax during club or regional tournaments.
-If you have a question, ask the tournament director.
+- Check the Dress Code.
+Ensure your Archer is wearing "tournament-approved" clothing (e.g., closed-toe shoes and no camo) to avoid a stressful last-minute change.
+Rules will be enforced during provincial/state and national events, but may be more lax during non-sanctioned (World Archery) events.
+If you have a question, ask the tournament director or Director of Shooting (DOS) or check the dress code.

-- DO: Enjoy the Finals.
-Even if your Archer isn't shooting leading up to the finals watching others handle the pressure is the best "mental game" lesson available.
-Encourage them to stay and watch.
+- Enjoy the Finals.
+Even if your Archer isn't in the finals, watching others handle the pressure is the best "mental game" lesson available.
+Encourage your Archer to stay and watch.

 ❌ THE "DON’T" LIST

-- DON'T: Coach from the Sidelines.
-Shouting advice or giving hand signals is often against the rules, discouraged, and can add unnecessary pressure to your Archer.
+- Coach from the Sidelines.
+Shouting advice or giving hand signals is often against the rules, discouraged, can add unnecessary pressure to your Archer, and could get them disqualified.

-- DON'T: Rush the Decompress.
-When they step off the line, ask "Are you hungry?" before you ask "What was your score?"
+- Rush the Decompress.
+When your Archer steps off the line, consider asking "Are you hungry?" before "What was your score?" or "What happened?"

-- DON'T: Worry about the Music.
-Bigger tournaments Classic is famous for its high-energy atmosphere.
+- Worry about the Music.
+Bigger tournaments like the Lancaster Classic are famous for its high-energy atmosphere.
 Don't worry about the noise.
 It’s part of the experience!
 Even smaller tournaments have music.
-Teach Archers to learn to compete with distractions.
+Your Archer needs to learn how to tune extraneous noises out and compete with distractions around them.

 The Official Dress Code Summary